nata1y/pool-mining/README.md

 - Maven
 - JBlas

-Or instead you can run java executable with:
+Alternatively, you can run java executable from github with (JBlas is required):

 java -cp simulation_pool_mining.jar Main